AardhynLavender/Quiz-API/README.md

 ### Entity Relationship Diagram

-For reference, here's ERD of the current database
+For reference, here's an ERD of the current database

 ```